 Torres de Serranos

 Valencia used to be surrounded by a city wall and to only way to enter the city was to go through one of the twelve city gates.
 The Torres de Serranos was one of these twelve city gates built in the 14th century, which remained intact for a different purpose later on.
 Between 1586 and 1887 the tower was used as a prison and in 1936 (during the civil war) as a storage room for 525 paintings from the Museo del Prado in Madrid.
-Climb the Torres de Serranos for only €2 and you will have an amazing view over the city.
+Climb this attraction, Torres de Serranos, for only €2 and you will have an amazing view over the city.
 For more information go to Torres de Serranos.

 Estación del Norte

-The modernistic “Estación del Norte”, or train station, was opened in the year 1917.
+The modernistic “Estación del Norte, or train station, was opened in the year 1917.
 This train station is designed by Demetrio Ribes.
 It contains various Valencian mosaics on the facade of the building.
 Inside the train station next to the entrance doors, you will find the words ‘pleasant journey’ in different languages (in mosaic).
 For more information go to Train station.

 Palacio de Correos y Telégrafos